-A app allows people to meet in physical locations to play together to enhance their standings.
-In this algorithm there are social algorithms at play as well.
-For example, millennials (and some baby boomers have long history of playing with entities being generated – Pokémon’s – and know the game play already.
+An app allows people to meet in physical locations to play together to enhance their standings.
+In this algorithm, there are social algorithms at play as well.
+For example, millennials (and some baby boomers have a long history of playing with entities being generated – Pokémon’s – and know the gameplay already.

 It is easy to understand and get started.
 This algorithm creates certain search and social behaviors – including people trying to find out where to find good stuff like landmarks and Pokémon’s.
 They want to know where lures are being set to attract Pokémon.
 They want to meet other people playing and perhaps travel to places that are interesting areas of play.

-Getting ahead of the curve might be great idea – creating content that might not event exist in the real world yet.
+Getting ahead of the curve might be a great idea – creating content that might not even exist in the real world yet.

-Additionally, understanding this algorithm and alphabets, you can start conjecturing about future evolutions.
+Additionally, by understanding this algorithm and alphabets, you can start conjecturing about future evolutions.
 What might replace Pokémon’s?
 How about Ghosts?
-There a lots of famous and semi-famous ghosts world wide in physical locations.
+There a lot of famous and semi-famous ghosts worldwide in physical locations.
 Perhaps games to capture ghosts.
-Or big foots.
+Or bigfoots.
 OR sea monsters.